furknozg/recursive_stalin_sort/README.md

 ## Update
 Upon testing, either it is my skill issue or the skill issue of the person I "&"ed from but my algorithm runtime is better than the selection sort and insertion sort in most cases.

+This either suggests the coder I borrowed from has serious skill issues or it might actually be slightly less than O(n^2) in realistic cases